 I’ve been smartphone-free for nearly two years while working as a small business counselor with the Alaska Small Business Developer Center, a high-school cross country ski coach at Bettye Davis East School, and sailing instructor at the Alaska Sailing Club.
 I’m a parent, spouse, and active community volunteer.
 I also compete in local bike, xc ski, and running races, as well as dinghy regattas in Alaska and the Lower 48.
 I mention all of this only by way of illustrating that I’m a busy person living without a smartphone, and this lifestyle informs my reviews.
 I need tools and systems that enable an active, engaged life.
 And for what it’s worth, ditching my smartphone made my busy life both less stressful and a lot more fun.

 Prior to that, I was a heavy smartphone user and have lived an online life longer than most people.
 I’ve been engaged with the internet since its earliest days: I was a Usenet junkie before HTTP existed as a protocol, and as a kid I ran active BBSs.
-I had mobile phones and pagers as soon as they were available, used the iPhone from its fist release, and maintained active social media followings across most platforms.
+I had mobile phones and pagers as soon as they were available, used the iPhone from its first release, and maintained active social media followings across most platforms.
 I also owned a technology consulting firm for over two decades.
 This experience also informs my reviews.
 I’m not anti-technology — it’s been both my livelihood and passion for decades.
 I just want technology to serve my needs rather than the business models of technology-giants like Google, Apple, and Meta.

 Review Categories